 HIS 367.
 China and Christianity.
 Explores the historical encounter between China and Christianity against the backdrop of the broader contacts between China and the West.
 Explores the role of Christianity in the political and social changes as well as cultural transformations of late imperial and modern China and looks at how China's turmoil since the Opium War helped shape an emerging popular Christianity that is becoming a permanent part of the religious and cultural landscape of the country.
 Partially satisfies the HS CCR.
 Satisfies the CP ACE.
-Satisfies the Other Cultures LADR.
 Offered alternate years.